 Phase 1: Separation

 Unfortunately, you can’t just plop your new kitty down and say welcome to the family!
-Your existing cat’s territorial instincts will kick in and will likely freak out.
+When introducing a kitten to a cat, your existing cat’s territorial instincts will kick in, and will likely freak out.
 This would also cause the new cat to feel anxious and uncomfortable due to the new surroundings.
 Suffice it to say, it’s likely not going to end well.

-The best way to introduce a new cat is to do so in stages, and that starts with separation.
-Choose an area in the home that is strictly for your new cat… A spare room, a den or an area in the corner of a larger room.
+The best way to introduce a kitten to a cat is to do so in stages, and that starts with separation.
+Choose an area in the home that is strictly for your new cat… A spare room, a den, or an area in the corner of a larger room.

-In this area you should have toys, a scratching pad or post, litter box, water, snacks, perhaps a place to hide.
+In this area, you should have toys, a scratching pad or post, a litter box, water, snacks, and perhaps a place to hide.
 This gives your new cat a place of his own where he can feel safe and comfortable.

-During this time it’s okay, and even beneficial, if the two cats are able to smell, as well as hear each other.
-Scent is a huge part of a cat’s life, as it is used to communicate, define its territory and learn about other cats.
+During this time it’s okay, and even beneficial if the two cats are able to smell, as well as hear each other.
+When introducing a kitten to a cat you already have at home, scent is a huge part you can use to your advantage as it is used by cats to communicate, define their territory and learn about other cats.

-Once your new cat seems comfortable and both cats are aware of each other’s presence, you can then allow each cat to familiarize himself with the other’s environment.
+Introducing a kitten to older cats shouldn’t be a big hurdle!
+Once your new cat seems comfortable and both cats are aware of each other’s presence, you can allow each cat to familiarize himself with the other’s environment.